-Table 10.
+Table 15.
 Error log (continued)

-Error Log Resolution Platform Not Supported This hardware platform is not supported.
-Error mounting recovery partition The Ubuntu image is not a factory image.
-Reinstall the factory image.
-No DHC/ThinOS package in recovery partition Cannot find the ThinOS image, reschedule job.
-Error in extracting DHC/ThinOS Future packages Failed to extract the ThinOS image, reschedule job Error copying the DHC/ThinOS Future packages to recovery partition Failed to copy the ThinOS image, reschedule job ThinOS package verification failed ThinOS image is not correct, reschedule job with the correct ThinOS image.
+Error Log Resolution Error copying the DHC/ThinOS Future packages to recovery partition Failed to copy the ThinOS image, reschedule job ThinOS package verification failed ThinOS image is not correct, reschedule job with the correct ThinOS image.
 Not enough space in Recovery Partition Clear the recovery partition.
 The free space of Recovery Partition is not enough.
 Clear the recovery partition.